pikalab-unibo-students/ise-project-derrico-ay2122/README.md

 It's possible to set a precise number of nodes for the hidden layer using the parameter ``` -e ```, as said above: for the experiment they have been considered NN with i ∈ {10, 15, 20} neurons.

 With the parameter ```-d``` a dataset, whose samples will be explained, can be choosen.
-This is the list of considered datasets from Penn & UCI repositories of benchmark dataset:
+This is the list of considered datasets, from Penn & UCI repositories of benchmark dataset:
 * australian
 * auto
 * backache